pworth1971/layer-cake/README.md

 Dimension: 768

 Architecture: BERT uses a transformer-based architecture with both encoder and decoder layers.
 The main innovation in BERT is its bidirectional training using the transformer encoder, which allows the model to look at both the left and right context of a token in all layers.
+Architecture: BERT is a transformer-based model known for its deep bidirectionality, which allows it to contextually understand both the left and right context in all layers.
 It is trained on two tasks:

 - Masked Language Modeling (MLM): A percentage of words in the input are randomly masked, and the model predicts the missing words.
 - Next Sentence Prediction (NSP): The model is trained to predict whether two sentences follow each other in a sequence.